 A federal judge has ordered that children still in detention centres be released.
 But the authorities are separating them from their parents.
 Sign this petition to #FreeThemAll.
 Other cases can be found here.

 This summer we intend to write to all of the 40 men detained in Guantanamo to show them they have not been forgotten.
 To be part of this project and be allocated prisoners to contact, join our mailing list.

 Meanwhile, you can write to the US Secretary of Defence.

 The PEACE Act (HR 4359), establishes a national standard to prevent police officers from using lethal force unless nonlethal methods have been exhausted.
 Take this short online course on policing issues in the States.
 Sign this petition to pass the Justice in Policing Act.

-Sergei worked for Amnesty in Moscow for 14 years.
-He spoke with us about his experiences and the shrinking space for human rights in Russia and the countries of the former Soviet Union.
+Sergei Nikitin, the former head of Amnesty International’s office in Moscow spoke with Lewes Amnesty Group on the 8th of April, 2021.
+He has worked for Amnesty in Moscow for 14 years and has witnessed the shrinking space for human rights in Russia and the countries of the former Soviet Union.

 Lewes Amnesty Group is writing to Alexi Navalny in prison in Russia where he is on hunger strike.
 We are also writing to Amnesty’s International Secretariat asking them to clarify their position on Navalny’s status.
 If you would like to join us in this effort, use the contact form on the right.

 Lewes Amnesty Group was delighted to host a large online audience to hear former Guantanamo detainee Mohamedou Ould Salahi mark the 19th anniversary of the opening of Guantanamo Bay Detention Center and to remember the forty men who remain in Guantanamo today (either detained without charge or trial or who have been subjected to unfair trials).